y2q-actionman/cl-json-pointer/README.md

 Aiming to:
 * Independent from any JSON libraries (as much as possible).
-* Usable for some Lisp objects directly -- on lists, arraies, CLOS objects, hash-tables, etc.
+* Usable for built-in Lisp objects -- lists, arrays, CLOS objects, hash-tables, etc.

 # License